rub1e/hub/README.md

 In theory, a learning hub could be funded by fees from students, but this is a model that we have less experience with and for which we would almost certainly require higher staffing levels.

-**How we would expect to work**
+**Our role in a partnership**
 Primarily, our role is to provide oversight of the curriculum and ongoing support for the pegagogy.
 Where required, we can also recruit a Director or Learning or train somebody into that role.
-We also have the capacity to take on the management of a  learning hub, especially in its early stages, and to train staff to take on leadership roles.
+We also have the capacity to take on the management of a  learning hub, especially in its early stages, and to train staff to take on the leadership roles.

 ## Outcomes